SeaGL/organization/meetings/2024/20241007-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Alfredo: More energy after a short meeting.
-Keep moving.
-- Norm: Sorry for being late and not being able to open the room earlier.
-Looking forward to seeing people.
-- Angel: Nervous about the number of volunteer respondees to email.
-Happy for a shorter meeting.

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub)